SJarod/Frakkas/README.md

 /!\ ---- /!\
 This repository is a "wiped" version of the original school-intern GitLab repository.
-It excludes the assets used by Frakkarena, which can be found on https://sjarod.itch.io/frakkarena.
+It excludes the assets used by Frakkarena, whiches can be found on https://sjarod.itch.io/frakkarena.
 The assimp submodule is meant to be an assimp fork, it is replaced by the real branch in this repository.
 /!\ ---- /!\

 All rights reserved for Frakkas team.
+Florian Marcellot
+Manon Méhalin
+Jarod Sengkeo

 # FRAKKAS ENGINE => 'FRAKKARENA'